⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs MA

-American Express focuses on a premium segment and acts as both issuer and network, giving it more control but less ubiquity than Mastercard's broader network model.
+American Express differs by being both an issuer and network, giving it more control but limiting its reach compared to Mastercard's broader network-only model.

 Visa